 I remember the exact moment that I learned I was pregnant, and although unplanned, I’d never been so happy.

-About a week later I went to a doctor who specialized in high risk pregnancies.
+About a week later, I went to a doctor who specialized in high risk pregnancies.
 He told me that it was possible to deliver a healthy negative baby.
-He gave me the miracle medicine, (antiretrovirals) which I took twice a day, every day.
+He gave me the miracle medicine (antiretrovirals), which I took twice a day, every day.
 The first side effects were a struggle.
-Eventually the side affects became less frequent.
+Eventually, the side effects became less frequent.
 I lay in bed crying, holding my stomach and apologizing to my unborn child.
 I remember thinking how could I be so happy and so sad at the same time.
 No other mistakes I had made could compare to this.

-As the nine months drew to an end, to my relief, I was told I would be able to have a normal child birth.
-I went into labor on the morning of April 17th, and I gave birth to my son Frederick.
+As the nine months drew to an end, to my relief, I was told I would be able to have a normal childbirth.
+I went into labor on the morning of April 17th, and I gave birth to my son, Frederick.
 I laid in the hospital room, holding my beautiful son and marveling at his presence.
-I couldn’t take my eyes off of him I couldn’t believe that this little tiny person had come from me.
-He was, and still is the best thing that ever happened to me….
+I couldn’t take my eyes off of him and I couldn’t believe that this little tiny person had come from me.
+He was and still is the best thing that ever happened to me….

-After my son was born he was tested for HIV right away and was put on the miracle medicine.
+After my son was born, he was tested for HIV right away and was put on the miracle medicine.
 He was then tested every six months.
 All tests were negative.
 My baby was not only spectacular but he was healthy!
-I feel like I am not only an example to others with HIV but I get the opportunity to be a parent to an amazing healthy child.
-As much as I struggled getting him here, I wouldn’t change anything It is not impossible to have a negative child born to an HIV positive mother, and you can still have the indescribably awesome experience of child birth.
+I feel like I am not only an example to others with HIV, but I get the opportunity to be a parent to an amazing healthy child.
+As much as I struggled getting him here, I wouldn’t change anything.
+It is not impossible to have an HIV negative child born to an HIV positive mother, and you can still have the indescribably awesome experience of childbirth.

 I hope that my story inspires others to find strength in their own life and to know that loving yourself is important and knowing your status can mean keeping others HIV negative, including your own little one.